maxipago/sdk-php/README.md

 * **Capture:** confirms the authorization previously made and completes the transaction.
 If the transaction is never captured the Merchant does not receive the funds and the Card Holder is never charged.

->*Separating the authorization and capture is an excellent way to check your stock for the purchase items or doing a fraud analysis while guaranteeing the payment.*
+>*Separating the authorization and capture in two different moments is an excellent way to check if you have the purchased items in stock or to run a fraud check, while still guaranteeing payment.*

 * **Sale:** combines the authorization and the capture in a single request.
-When performing a Sale we send the credit card for authorization and immediately captures that transaction, if approved.
+When performing a Sale we send the credit card for authorization and immediately capture that transaction, if approved.

 * **Void:** cancels the transaction and no money is charged from the buyer.
 You can only void a transaction until 11:59pm of the day of capture.

-* **Returns:** reverses a credit card transaction, taking funds from the Merchant and giving them back to the buyer.
+* **Return:** reverses a credit card transaction, taking funds from the Merchant and giving them back to the buyer.
 This is a financial operation that might take a few days to be completed, depending on your credit card processor.

 * **Recurring:** schedules a credit card transaction to be charged at a specific interval, defined by the Merchant.

-* **Card On File:** saves a card in our system and returns a unique token, which can be used to process future transactions.
-It's an excellent way to implement "single-click" payments.
+* **Card On File:** saves a card in our system and returns a unique token, which can be used to process future transactions. **This allows the implementation of "single-click" payments.**

-* **Boleto:** Brazil only.
-Transactions made with Boletos are different than credit card purchases.
+* **Boleto:** *(Brazil only)* Transactions made with Boletos are different than credit card purchases.
 This creates a boleto and returns an URL to the buyer to access the boleto payment slip.
-It can be accessed at any time before the boleto expiration and until 60 days after it has expired.
+It can be accessed at any time before the boleto expiration and up to 60 days after it has expired.

 ## Available methods ##